abhidadhaniya23/Node-and-express-structure-using-cpp/README.md

 - Install setup for Tailwindcss (include express and nodemon)
 - Install setup for Tailwindcss (include express, nodemon and Ejs)

-This program will not only install packages but it's will also create folder structures for `route`, `views`, `public` according to your need.
+This program will not only install package(s) but it will also create folder structures for `route`, `views`, `public` according to your need.

 ## Documentation

 How to use it ?

-You can simply download .exe (compiled file of c++ program) and copy to your node & express project and run it.
-Then you saw some instructions and you can enter number according what you want to do !
+Simply download .exe (compiled file of c++ program), copy to your node & express project and run it.
+Lastly, enter the numbers according to the list mentioned above & as per your requirement.

 ## Node NPM

-Make sure you installed node in your local machine.
+Make sure you've installed node in your local machine.

-If you don't want to download all packages from internet everytime then download it for global.
-Here is the command to download any package from npm globally
+If you don't want to download all packages from internet again & again, then download it globally.
+Here is the command to download any package from npm globally:

 ```bash
   npm install -g <package-name>
 ```
-For example you can download express package for globally like this type `npm install -g express`
+For example, you can download express package globally like this: `npm install -g express`

 ## User snippets for require packages

-you can create user snippets for don't write code many time.
+Create snippets to prevent writing the codes all over again.

-You can go `file > preferences > user snippets` in vs-code and create snippets for js file.
+Follow the following direction `file > preferences > user snippets` in vs-code and enter the below code to create snippet for js file.

-Enter below code in snippets file

 ```javascript
 {